im-varun/mini-tfidf/README.md

 # Disclaimer

 This project is for educational purposes only.
 The from-scratch implementation of TF-IDF measure may not be completely accurate or optimized.
-It is intended as a learning exercise to understand the underlying concepts of famous methodologies and algorithms.
+It is intended as a learning exercise to understand the underlying concepts of famous methodologies and algorithms in the field of Computer Science.